derek-knox/Notes/flux.md

 - classical inheritence via `types.compose`

 Implementation
 - MST leverages typed models via `types.model({...})` with actions for changing read-only model data via `types.model({...}).actions({...})`.
 The actions mutate model data, but MobX with MST ensures immutable copies or "Snapshots" are preserved automatically.
-This enables the above features like timetraveling.
-Creating models is done via the `MyModel.create({...})` API.
+This enables the above features like timetraveling and undo/redo via "Patches".
+- Creating models is done via the `MyModel.create({...})` API.
+- Derive data from existing state, don't duplicate data (ex. fullName as derivation of firstName and lastName)

 ## ngrx